t2-project/caus/README.md

 `Prometheus` for Kubernetes.
 Metrics must be accessible from inside the cluster.
 `Kafka` for Kubernetes

-Needs a config file `config.ini` similar to the `config-example.ini`.
+Adapt the `config.ini` config file to your needs.
-Alternatively, you can set a custom path by setting the `CAUS_CONFIG` environment variable.
+Alternatively, you can set a custom path for your config file by setting the `CAUS_CONFIG` environment variable.
 Run by calling `python controller.py`.

 ### Kubernetes Deployment